Lithornis: Lithornis hookeri

 Harrison and Walker originally labeled the fossil as belonging to the species Pediorallus barbarae in 1977.
 In 1984, Harrison redescribed the fossil as coming from a new species Pediorallus hookeri, and later that year it was moved to Lithornis hookeri.
 L. hookeri is the smallest of the Lithornithidae.

 Lithornis nasi

 W. George collected the original fossil in the Division A London Clay, North Sea Basin at Walton on the Naze, Essex, England.
 The fossil was described by Harrison in 1984 as a rail, Pediorallus nasi, but was later moved to Lithornis nasi.
 L. nasi is larger than L. hookeri and L. plebius.
+In 2015, L. nasi was proposed to be a junior synonym of L. vulturinus because its differences in shape and size from the latter species were concluded to more likely represent intraspecific variation.
+Mayr and Kitchner (2025) disagreed with the proposed synonymy based on their notable size difference.

 Lithornis plebius

 L. plebius is from the same locality as L. promiscuus and was also described by Peter Houde (1988).
 The type specimen is USNM 336534.

 Lithornis promiscuus

 L. promiscuus has type specimen USNM 336535 and was described by Peter Houde (1988).
 It is from the Clark Quadrangle, Park County, Wyoming, USA.
 It is from the Willwood Formation, which is earliest Eocene in age.
 An egg, USNM 336570, is known for L. celetius as well.